raspberrypilearning/comic-character/en/step_2.md

 --- task ---

-Calculate the preious index by counting down by 1 (-1).
+Calculate the previous index by counting down by 1 (-1).

 You will also ensure the index never falls below zero by adding the total number of slides.

-Once again, use the modulus operator to check if there are remainder slides to show, loop back to 0 if there are no remainder slides to show.
+Use the modulus operator to check if there are remainder slides to show, loop back to 0 if there are no remainder slides to show.

 --- code ---
 ---